 - I. Introduction

 - II.
+Tax Structure of Different Trading Instruments

+- III.
 Are You a Trader or an Investor?

 - a.
 The Investor

 - b.
 The Trader in Securities

-- III.
+- IV.
 Wash Sale Rules

 - a.
 Definition of a Wash Sale

 - b.
-Pit fall for Traders
+Pit Falls for Traders

 - c.
-How to avoid
+How to Avoid

-- IV.
-Mark-to-Market Accounting
+V. Mark-to-Market Accounting

 - a.
 Definition

 - b.
-How do you make the election
+How Do You Make the Election?

 - c.
 Identification

-- V. Setting up legal entities to run your Trading business
+VI.
+Setting up legal entities to run your Trading business

 - a.
 Definition of a Legal entity

 - i.
 Flow Through Entities

 - I. Limited Partnership

 - 2. LLC

-- ii.
-C Corporation
+- ii.C Corporation

-- iii.
+iii.
 Best structure to use in trading business